MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 1. On the left pane, go to **Settings** > **Properties**.

-1. Review the **Subscription**, **Resource group**, and the **Name** of the storage account to make sure you select the right values in audience insights.
+1. Review the **Subscription**, **Resource group**, and the **Name** of the storage account to make sure you select the right values in Customer Insights.

-1. In audience insights, choose the values for the corresponding fields when attaching the storage account.
+1. In Customer Insights, choose the values for the corresponding fields when attaching the storage account.

-1. Continue with the remaining steps in audience insights to attach the storage account.
+1. Continue with the remaining steps in Customer Insights to attach the storage account.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]